 Our Compensation Committee has discretion to establish objectively determinable performance conditions for when awards will become vested, exercisable, and payable.
 Objectively determinable performance conditions generally are performance conditions (a) that are established in writing (i) at the time of grant or (ii) no later than the earlier of (x) 90 days after the beginning of the period of service to which they relate and (y) before the lapse of 25% of the period of service to which they relate; (b) that are uncertain of achievement at the time they are established and (c) the achievement of which is determinable by a third party with knowledge of the relevant facts.
 These performance conditions may be based on one or any combination of metrics related to our financial, market or business performance and the length of the performance period associated with performance conditions will be at least one year.
 Performance conditions may be related to a specific customer or group of customers or geographic region.
-The form of the performance conditions also may be measured on a Company, Affiliate, division, business unit, service line, segment or geographic basis or a combination thereof.
-Performance goals may reflect absolute entity performance or a relative comparison of entity performance to the performance of a peer group of entities or other external measure of the selected performance conditions.
-Profits, earnings and revenues used for any performance condition measurement may exclude any extraordinary or nonrecurring items.
-The performance conditions may, but need not, be based upon an increase or positive result under the aforementioned performance criteria and could include, for example and not by way of limitation, maintaining the status quo or limiting the economic losses (measured, in each case, by reference to the specific business criteria).
+The form of the performance goals may reflect absolute entity performance or a relative comparison of entity performance to the performance of a peer group of entities or other external measure of the selected performance conditions may, but need not, be based upon an increase or positive result under the aforementioned performance criteria and could include, for example and not by way of limitation, maintaining the status quo or limiting the economic losses (measured, in each case, by reference to the specific business criteria).
 An award that is intended to become exercisable, vested or payable on the achievement of performance conditions means that the award will not become exercisable, vested or payable solely on mere continued employment or service.
 However, such an award, in addition to performance conditions, may be subject to continued employment or service by the participant.
-Additionally, the vesting, exercise or payment of an award can be conditioned on mere continued employment or service or on performa
+Additionally, the vesting, exercise or payment of an award can be conditioned on mere continued employment or service or on performance conditions other than those set forth above if the award is not intended to qualify as performance-based.